shakacode/react_on_rails_pro/docs/code-splitting.md

 *Last updated June 13, 2019*

 # Deprecated
-**Please, see new doc about how to setup code splitting with loadable components.** [New doc](https://www.shakacode.com/react-on-rails-pro/docs/code-splitting-loadable-components/)
+**Please, see [Code Splitting with Loadable Components](https://www.shakacode.com/react-on-rails-pro/docs/code-splitting-loadable-components/) to learn about how to set up code splitting.**

 # Introduction